rocqetry/rocqet/Artifact_README.md

 ### Performance Evaluation: Rocqet/CompCert vs Rocq/CompCert

-We extract passes written in Rocqet into OCaml and "link" with CompCert to check that nanopasses or family polymorphism don't affect the performance of the compiler.
-We don't extract Selection and Asmgen to link with CompCert because these passes are machine dependent and we only support RISC-V, thus we reuse Rocq/CompCert's Selection and Asmgen in in our Rocqet/CompCert.
+We extract passes written in Rocqet into OCaml and "link" with CompCert to check that nanopasses or family polymorphism doesn't affect the performance of the compiler.
+We don't extract Selection and Asmgen to link with CompCert because these passes are machine dependent and we only support RISC-V, thus we reuse Rocq/CompCert's Selection and Asmgen in in our Rocqet/CompCert compiler.

-To reproduce the Table 1
+To reproduce the Table 1.

 #### To Get Rocq/CompCert Numbers

 The `Rocq_CompCert` directory contains the base `CompCert` compiler.
-We also provide a `flake.nix` to
+We provide a `flake.nix` for easy reproducability.

 Navigate to `Rocq_CompCert`:
 ```
 $ cd Rocq_CompCert
 $ nix --experimental-features 'nix-command flakes' develop -i